NecipAkgz/fhevm-example-factory/docs/concepts/core/fhe-handles.md

-Deep dive into FHE handles: what they are and how they work.
-Explains that handles are uint256 pointers to encrypted data, demonstrates three creation methods (fromExternal, asEuint, operations), and emphasizes immutability - every operation creates a NEW handle.
-Includes gas cost comparisons for different operations.
+Deep dive into FHE handles: uint256 pointers to encrypted data.
+Demonstrates handle creation (fromExternal, asEuint, operations) and emphasizes their immutability—each operation creates a NEW handle.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: